-The aim of the SETAC Soil Advisory Group (SAG) is to provide a scientific basis for, as well as scientific guidance in all aspects of soil testing on the laboratory, semi-field and field level, soil-related risk assessment methodologies and soil ecotoxicology, for the benefit of the overall risk assessment of chemicals (single and mixtures) and of contaminated soil in general.
+The aim of the SETAC Global Soil Advisory Group (GSAG) is to provide a scientific basis for, as well as scientific guidance in all aspects of soil testing on the laboratory, semi-field and field level, soil-related risk assessment methodologies and soil ecotoxicology, for the benefit of the overall risk assessment of chemicals (single and mixtures) and of contaminated soil in general.
 In addition, non-chemical soil stressors such as compaction or climatic change will be covered.
 These activities will be based on a sound ecological basis.

 The group will accomplish these goals by being a forum for communication, cooperation, scientific discussion and collaboration among scientists in academia, business and government.
-The Soil Advisory Group aims to be the focus of expertise for material behavior and interactions with soil organisms within SETAC.
+The Advisory Group aims to be the focus of expertise for material behavior and interactions with soil organisms within SETAC.
 The scope of the group includes all contaminants that are present in terrestrial soils and organisms that may be directly or indirectly affected by them.
 The group addresses both understanding of fate and effects as well as measurement and testing methods.

 Activities include sponsoring and conducting sessions at the annual meetings, collaboration with other advisory groups, and invitations to participate in research studies conducted by members.